RaffaelCH/GrandFileNavigator/TechnicalDocumentation.md

 ### View Properties

 To show the position history and enable simple navigations, the `HotspotsProvider` was implemented.
 It takes the position history described above and transforms it into a tree view, which can then be viewed on the side in the Explorer (under `File Hotspots`).
-Clicking an entry expands it, showing the contained nodes (i.e., the subdirectories, files and indivudual ranges of the position history).
+Clicking an entry expands it, showing the contained nodes (i.e., the subdirectories, files and individual ranges of the position history).

 ### Hotspots Provider